edcarp/python-novice-esces/_episodes/02-numpy.md

 `mean` is a [function]({{ page.root }}/reference.html#function) that takes an array as an [argument]({{ page.root }}/reference.html#argument).
-Given that our array contains year and month information as well as data, taking the mean of the whole array doesn't really make much sense - we don't expect to see 600 metre high waves!
+Given that our array contains the dates as well as data, with numbers relating to years and months, taking the mean of the whole array doesn't really make much sense - we don't expect to see 600 metre high waves!

 We can use slicing to calculate the correct mean: